The increase in the provision due to the passage of time is recognised as interest expense.

 ii) Borrowing secured against current assets

 The Company has borrowings from banks and financial institutions on the basis of security of current assets.
-The quarterly returns or statements of current assets (including revisions thereof) filed by the Company with banks and financial institutions were in agreement with the unaudited books of account.
+The quarterly returns or statements of current assets (including revised returns/statements) filed by the Company with banks and financial institutions were in agreement with the unaudited books of account.

 iii) Wilful defaulter